changeworld/azure-docs.pl-pl/articles/cognitive-services/bing-visual-search/tutorial-bing-visual-search-single-page-app-source.md

         // 401 is unauthorized; force re-prompt for API key for next request if (this.status === 401) invalidateSubscriptionKey();

-        // some error responses don't have a top-level errors object, so gin one up var errors = jsobj.errors || [jsobj];
+        // some error responses don't have a top-level errors object var errors = jsobj.errors || [jsobj];
         var errmsg = [];